May 19, 2026

 Virginia Beach Hosts Annual Memorial Day Ceremony

-Virginia Beach will honor and pay tribute to all members of the U.S. armed forces during a formal ceremony for Memorial Day, noon-1 p.m., Monday, May 26, at the Tidewater Veterans Memorial, across from the Virginia Beach Convention Center, 1000 19th St. In the case of inclement weather, the ceremony will take place inside the Convention Center.
+Virginia Beach will honor and pay tribute to all members of the U.S. armed forces during a formal ceremony for Memorial Day, noon-1 p.m., Monday, May 25, at the Tidewater Veterans Memorial, across from the Virginia Beach Convention Center, 1000 19th St.

 Hosted by Virginia Beach Mayor Robert M. “Bobby” Dyer and the Mayor’s Committee for Veterans, the ceremony honors those who "who gave their all," and features live music, reading of honored veteran names and remarks from distinguished guests.
 It is free and open to the public.